nastanford/KnowledgeBase/KnowledgeBase/Weekly Status/Current.md

     - [x] Jun Lei - HR Affiliate - (COEUS,eUMB)
     - [x] Melissa McDaniel-Lee - (eUMB)
     - [x] Find issue for new users not getting the new widgets and icons.
 (Can't find what caused the issue.)
+    - [ ] New Bug report from Dheeraj - fixing

 -   Law – Academic - Application Time  30%  (2% Completed)